Self Hosted

 In this hands-on example we send end-to-end encrypted messages through Redpanda.

-To learn how end-to-end trust is established, please read: “How does Ockam work?”
+To learn how end-to-end trust is established, please read: “”

 This example requires Bash, Git, Curl, Docker, and Docker Compose.
 Please set up these tools for your operating system, then run the following commands: